chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-06-08-unexpected-behavior.markdown

 ### It's a Trap!
 One way to make a script exit on a non-zero return code is to add an error trap.

 > Note the ```\``` characters below are only there to keep the variables in the here document from being expanded before being written to the script file.
-This is an example of using the ```\``` character in a here document to escape other characters.

 Script: